IftachSadeh/ANNZ/README.md

   - This output indicates if the an evaluated object is "compatible" with corresponding objects from the training dataset.
 The compatibility is estimated by comparing the density of objects in the training dataset in the vicinity of the evaluated object.
 If the evaluated object belongs to an area of parameter-space which is not represented in the training dataset, we will get `inTrainFlag = 0`.
 In this case, the output of the training is probably unreliable.

   - The calculation is performed using a KNN approach, similar to the algorithm used for the `useWgtKNN` calculation.
-It is possible to generate either binary flags (i.e., `inTrainFlag = 0` or `1`) or to get a floating-point value between zero and one.
+It is possible to generate either binary flags (i.e., `inTrainFlag = 0` or `1`) or to get a floating-point value with in the range, `[0,1]`.
 The binary decision is based on the `maxRelRatioInRef_inTrain` parameter; the latter represents a threshold for the relative density of objects from the training sample in the area of the evaluated object.
-(If `maxRelRatioInRef_inTrain > 0`, then `inTrainFlag` is binary.)
+By default, `maxRelRatioInRef_inTrain = -1`.
+In this case, the user is expected to study the distribution of the `inTrainFlag` parameter, and decide on an appropriate cut value as a quality criteria.
+If the user sets ` 0 < maxRelRatioInRef_inTrain < 1`, this is equivalent to choosing the cut parameter in advance.
+In this case the quality flag is binary (i.e., all objects for which `inTrainFlag < maxRelRatioInRef_inTrain` will get a flag rounded down to `0`, the rest will get `1` ).

   - It is recommended to first generate a floating-point estimate of `inTrainFlag` and to study the distribution.
-For production, once a proper cut value for `maxRelRatioInRef_inTrain` is determined, `inTrainFlag` should be set to produce a binary decision.
+One could e.g., decide to discard objects with a low value of `inTrainFlag`, based on how the bias or scatter increase as `inTrainFlag` decreases.
+Them, once a proper cut value for `maxRelRatioInRef_inTrain` is determined, `inTrainFlag` may be set to produce a binary decision.

+If the regression target is detected as part of the evaluated dataset, performance plots are created as well, found e.g., at `output/test_randReg_quick/regres/eval/plots/`.
+This is useful if, for instance, one wants to easily check the performance on a dataset which was not used for training/testing.
+The plots will also include the dependence of the performance on any added variable in the evaluated dataset.
+For instance, if one sets `glob.annz["addOutputVars"] = "MAG_Z"`, then the dependence of the bias, scatter etc. on `MAG_Z` wil be plotted.
+This is particularly useful for assessing the dependence of the performance on the `inTrainFlag` parameter, in order to decide on a cut value for the latter.

 ### Single regression